BPSA + PFB Coalition Merger Timeline – We are officially merged

-A merged bicycle trade organization will benefit from the expertise of PeopleForBikes and BPSA professional staff, one combined strong financial backbone, and will continue to draw fully on the knowledge and volunteer commitments of bike industry leaders who serve on the BPSA board, traditional BPSA committees, as well as the PFBC board.
-The merger will streamline and strengthen our industry’s legislative, legal and research efforts.
-Our industry will speak to government leaders at all levels with a more powerful, unified voice that fully represents our multi-faceted business.
+A merged bicycle trade organization benefits from the expertise of PeopleForBikes and BPSA professional staff, one combined strong financial backbone, and will draw fully on the knowledge and volunteer commitments of bike industry leaders who served on the BPSA board, traditional BPSA committees, as well as the PFBC board.
+The merger is streamlining and strengthening our industry’s legislative, legal and research efforts.
+Our industry now speak to government leaders at all levels with a more powerful, unified voice that fully represents our multi-faceted business.

 How is the combined organization structured?

-The current BPSA Board of Directors will continue to serve and meet (as the BPSA Trade Association Committee), as will all current BPSA committees.
-To assure continuity and strong support for BPSA work in the new organization, three additional current BPSA board members will be elected to serve on the PFB Coalition Board.
+The past BPSA Board of Directors will continue to serve and meet (as the BPSA Trade Association Committee), as will all current BPSA committees.
+To assure continuity and strong support for BPSA work in the new organization, three additional current BPSA board members were be elected to serve on the PFB Coalition Board.
 These changes are described in the new organization’s bylaws.

 The time-tested success of the BPSA can largely be attributed to the expertise and time investment of volunteer board members and committee members.
-All of these leaders will be given opportunities to continue to serve in the new organization (in partnership with the current PFBC staff and board).
+All of these leaders are given opportunities to continue to serve in the new organization (in partnership with the current PFBC staff and board).
 We also welcome new leaders of member organizations to join one of our subcommittees.

-What will happen to all the work BPSA does?
+What will happen to all the work BPSA did?

-As illustrated by the diagram above, all committees and work will continue.
-We’re keeping all existing functions and adding staff power.
-The merged organization will continue to work on all current BPSA and PFB projects, tackle expanded opportunities and welcome new leaders from member companies.
+As illustrated by the diagram above, all committees and work are continuing.
+We kept all existing functions and added staff power.
+The merged organization continues to work on all current BPSA and PFB projects, tackle expanded opportunities and welcome new leaders from member companies.
 More information about the subcommittees and how to join one can be found here.

 Did member benefits change?

-When the BPSA-PFB merger goes into effect this summer, all of the efforts and benefits of the two organizations will combine — any existing benefits will not change.
-The professional staff depth of PeopleForBikes and BPSA will complement the volunteer bike industry expertise and leadership provided by BPSA board and committee members.
+All of the efforts and benefits of the two organizations are combined — any existing benefits will not change.
+The professional staff depth of PeopleForBikes and BPSA complement the volunteer bike industry expertise and leadership provided by BPSA board and committee members.